PabloLec/pablolec.github.io/_posts/2021-2-25-Recoverpy.md

 - The UI faces some bugs regarding mouse integration.
 It possibly has more to do with py_cui than my poor implementation of it.
 I will try to push some fixes on py_cui repo.
 - Thereupon, py_cui will continue to evolve.
 My next action on recoverpy will certainly be a more complete usage of py_cui capabilities.
-- My handling of multi threading and multi processing may be improved to speed up the search.
+- My handling of multi-threading and multi-processing may be improved to speed up the search.
 I've managed to work with the GIL and obtain acceptable performances.
 Still, I will try to improve it if I receive pertinent feedback.